AdamEssenmacher/MemoryToolkit.Maui/README.md

 #### IMPORTANT!!

 If you're using both `GCMonitorBehavior.Cascade` and `AutoDisconnectBehavior.Cascade` attached properties, order matters.
 Since both walk the visual tree in response to the `Unload` event, `GCMonitorBehavior.Cascade()` should be attached *before* `AutoDisconnectBehavior.Cascade()`.
-You want the montior behavior running first--before the auto disconnect behavior deconstructs the page.
+You want the monitor behavior running first--before the auto disconnect behavior deconstructs the page.

 #### Limitations